civilservicelgbt/civilservicelgbt.github.io/_news/2022-05-25-signed-up-for-mentoring-come-along-to-an-induction-session.md

 layout: news
 title: "Signed up for mentoring?
 Come along to an induction session! "
-excerpt: "If you’ve signed up for our mentoring programme join us at an induction session and learn more about being a mentee or mentor.
+excerpt: "If you’ve signed up for our mentoring programme join us at an induction session and learn more about being a mentee or mentor."
-"
 date: 2022-05-25
 author: "Civil Service LGBT+ Network"
 category: